Great Northern War: 1710–1721: Finland

 The war between Russia and Sweden continued after the disaster of Poltava in 1709, though the shattered Swedish continental army could provide very little help.
-Russia captured Viborg (ru.
-Vyborg) in 1710 and successfully held it against Swedish attempts to retake the town in 1711.
+Russia captured Viborg in 1710 and successfully held it against Swedish attempts to retake the town in 1711.
 In 1712 the first Russian campaign to capture Finland began under the command of General Admiral Fyodor Apraksin.
-Apraksin gathered an army of 15,000 men at Vyborg and started the operation in late August.
-Swedish General Georg Henrik Lybecker chose not to face the Russians with his 7,500 men in the prepared positions close to Vyborg and instead withdrew west of Kymijoki river using scorched earth tactics.
-Apraksin's forces reached the river but chose not to cross it and instead withdrew back to Vyborg, likely due to problems in supply.
+Apraksin gathered an army of 15,000 men at Viborg and started the operation in late August.
+Swedish General Georg Henrik Lybecker chose not to face the Russians with his 7,500 men in the prepared positions close to Viborg and instead withdrew west of Kymijoki river using scorched earth tactics.
+Apraksin's forces reached the river but chose not to cross it and instead withdrew back to Viborg, likely due to problems in supply.
 Swedish efforts to maintain their defences were greatly hampered by the drain of manpower by the continental army and various garrisons around the Baltic Sea as well as by the plague outbreak that struck Finland and Sweden between 1710 and 1713, which devastated the land killing, amongst others, over half of the population of Helsingfors (Helsinki).

 After the failure of 1712, Peter the Great ordered that further campaigns in war-ravaged regions of Finland with poor transportation networks were to be performed along the coastline and the seaways near the coast.
 Alarmed by the Russian preparations Lybecker requested naval units to be brought in as soon as possible in the spring of 1713.
 However, like so often, Swedish naval units arrived only after the initial Russian spring campaign had ended.
-Nominally under the command of Apraksin, but accompanied Peter the Great, a fleet of coastal ships together with 12,000 men—infantry and artillery—began the campaign by sailing from Kronstadt on 2 May 1713; a further 4,000 cavalry were later sent overland to join with the army.
-The fleet had already arrived at Helsinki on 8 May and were met by 1,800 Swedish infantry under General Carl Gustaf Armfeldt.
+Nominally under the command of Apraksin, but accompanied by Peter the Great, a fleet of coastal ships together with 12,000 men—infantry and artillery—began the campaign by sailing from Kronstadt on 2 May 1713; a further 4,000 cavalry were later sent overland to join with the army.
+The fleet had already arrived at Helsinki on 8 May and were met by 1,800 Swedish infantry under General Carl Gustaf Armfeldt, which started the Battle of Helsinki.
 Together with rowers from the ships the Russians had 20,000 men at their disposal even without the cavalry.
 The defenders, however, managed to fend off landing attempts by the attackers until the Russians landed at their flank at Sandviken, which forced Armfelt to retire towards Porvoo (Borgå) after setting afire both the town and all the supplies stored there as well as bridges leading north from the town.
-It was only on 12 May that Swedish squadron under Admiral Erik Johan Lillie made it to Helsinki but there was nothing it could do.
+It was only on 12 May that a Swedish squadron under Admiral Erik Johan Lillie made it to Helsinki but there was nothing it could do.